-Although the application site is not fully within Council ownership, and the land which is in Council ownership is still undergoing a transition from unmaintained land to parkland, housing development on this site would remove this land from the green belt in perpetuity.
-This would prevent the site from realising its full potential in the future as a multi-functional parkland which would benefit the new residents of the adjoining housing areas and the wider city, as well as providing a landscape setting for the BioQuarter.
-Development of the land would also prejudice the green link from Holyrood Park to Shawfair and hence prejudice the function of the green belt at this location.
+Although the application site is not within Council ownership, and the land which is in Council ownership is still undergoing a transition from unmaintained land to parkland, housing development on this site would remove this land from the green belt in perpetuity.
+This would prevent the site from realising its full potential in the future as a multi-functional parkland which would benefit the new residents of the adjoining housing areas and the wider city, as well as providing a landscape setting for the city.
+Due to the other uses along The Wisp, and difficult ground levels between the parkland and The Wisp, development of the land would also prejudice the green link from Holyrood Park to Shawfair and hence prejudice the function of the green belt at this location as it would be severing the green connection from the site to Midlothian.

-However, during the LDP examination process, the Reporter concluded that whilst the planned open space will be substantially reduced by the housing allocations to the north and south of this site, the site forms part of a continuous green wedge running from the wider green belt westwards between Greendykes and the BioQuarter.
+During the LDP examination process, the Reporter concluded that whilst the planned open space will be substantially reduced by the housing allocations to the north and south of this site, the site forms part of a continuous green wedge running from the wider green belt westwards between Greendykes and the BioQuarter.
 The Reporter considered that its retention is important in providing open space and recreational routes connecting through these areas, and that development of this site would effectively dislocate the green belt to the west with the wider countryside in Midlothian to the east, to the significant detriment of green belt objectives.
+This remains true, as development of this site would create an island of development that is not particularly well connected to the housing developments to the north, and would erode this important area of green space.